Michigan Elder Law Medicaid Planning

 Medicaid and Medicare are different programs.
 Medicare provides healthcare to anyone 65 or older, regardless of income.
 After a 3 day hospital stay, Medicare will pay for 100 days in a rehabilitation center and/or a nursing home.
 Once the 100 day period expires, folks must pay out of pocket or apply for Medicaid to cover the extremely high costs of long term care.
 It’s important to note that all nursing homes do not accept Medicaid and a person must “qualify” for this type of government coverage.
 Thus, families must prepare in advance to protect assets and establish a sound plan to care for loved ones should the need arise.

-How Lawyers Help With Medicaid Planning
+How An Attorney Helps With Elder Law Medicaid Planning

 Lawyers specializing in elder care understand the ever changing federal and state rules and regulations surrounding Medicaid.
 For example, Medicaid has rules on how much money a person may keep before qualifying for benefits.
 Seniors must “spend down” their hard earned money until they reach this threshold amount.